More pages in this section

 The funding available for an academic post includes salary equivalent to a university lecturer (0.5 FTE), professional development funding and research funding.

-For James Cook University, academic training terms are during Extended Skills, GPT3, PRRT or Advanced Specialised Training in Academic Practice (etc.) The training post is clinical practice at 0.5 FTE, usually continued with the academic extended skills at 0.5 FTE across the full 12 months.
+JCU Posts: For James Cook University, academic training terms are during Extended Skills or Advanced Specialised Training in Academic Practice.
+The training post is generally concurrent clinical practice at 0.5 FTE and academic extended skills at 0.5 FTE across 12 months.
 The teaching, research and academic activities are tailored to the academic requirements at the Academic Registrar’s location.
 The academic teaching content is usually into the Bachelor of Medicine Bachelor of Surgery (MBBS) undergraduate degree program in either Mackay, Cairns or Townsville.

 All registrars enrolled in the AGPT program are eligible to apply for an academic post, after they have completed at least six months of core vocational training.